Labor Zionism: Decline and transformation

 In the 1930s, Jews living in the United States facing various assimilation issues and restrictions as well as widespread poverty in the general population, were influenced by Labor Zionism's socialist ideals.
 Jews in New York during the Great Depression were attracted to the socialism echoed in the liberalism of Roosevelt New deal.
 Beth Wenger, illustrates the reactions of Jewish women to the economic downturn, their contribution to the family economy, and the general tendency to adhere only to the style of a wage-working husband in the American middle class.
 Deborah Dash Moore describes in her book "At Home in America" how the generation influenced by such socialist ideals reconstructed Jewishness, molded it to suit the American middle-class model, adapted it to the rigors of urban life, imbued it with Jewish feelings learned from their immigrant parents, and added it to the Jewish history chain.

+Labor Zionism provided the ideological underpinning for Israel’s labor parties.
+The Israel Labor Party and its predecessors led governing coalitions uninterruptedly from 1948, when the State of Israel was founded, to 1977.

 Following the 1967 Six-Day War several prominent Labor Zionists created the Movement for Greater Israel which subscribed to an ideology of Greater Israel and called upon the Israeli government to keep and populate all areas captured in the war.
 Among the public figures in this movement associated with left-wing nationalism were Rachel Yanait Ben-Zvi, Yitzhak Tabenkin, Icchak Cukierman, Zivia Lubetkin, Eliezer Livneh, Moshe Shamir, Zev Vilnay, Shmuel Yosef Agnon, Isser Harel, Dan Tolkovsky, and Avraham Yoffe.
 In the 1969 Knesset elections it ran as the "List for the Land of Israel", but failed to cross the electoral threshold.
 Prior to the 1973 elections, it joined the Likud and won 39 seats.
 In 1976 it merged with the National List and the Independent Centre (a breakaway from the Free Centre) to form La'am, which remained a faction within Likud until its merger into the Herut faction in 1984.